Hameez10/Hameez10/README.md

 I was a member of the Data Team for [MPP (Member of Provinical Parliament)](https://www.ola.org/en/members/all/ted-hsu) [Ted Hsu](https://www.tedhsu.ca)'s bid to be the leader of the [Ontario Liberal Party](https://ontarioliberal.ca) in fall 2023.

-🌱 I’m currently learning Evidence-Based Security and Business Law
+🌱 I’m currently on a Co-op term

 🤔 I am currently exploring how computer science can be applied in the political landscape.